The Lilac Tunnel: My Journey with Samantha

 Samantha, keep your eyes on the future—on your dreams.
 And remember: things are changing all the time.

-I put the note on Samantha’s nightstand and sneak out into the hallway.
-As I reach for the locket around my neck, I feel guilty for leaving this way.
-Samantha was so good to me at the doctor’s office.
-She was brave for me when I couldn’t be.
-I wish I had courage like hers.
-And then I snap open the locket.
+I set the note on Samantha’s nightstand and slip into the hallway, guilt creeping in as I reach for my locket.
+Samantha was so good to me at the doctor’s office, brave when I couldn’t be.
+I wish I had her courage.
+Taking one last look around the quiet house, I snap the locket open.

-I brace myself for the impact, but when it comes, it’s soft and welcoming.
-I open my eyes and find myself back in the room I share with Gracie.
-It seems as if days have passed, but the clock still says 3:52.
-And beside the clock, is my cell phone.
+The impact comes soft and welcoming, and I open my eyes back in the room I share with Gracie.
+It feels like days have passed, but the clock still reads 3:52, my cell phone resting quietly beside it on the nightstand.

-Vaccinated?
-A cool wave of relief washes away the fear I’ve been feeling.
+Vaccinated.
+Relief washes over the fear I’d been carrying.
 I’m safe.
-I think of all the shots I’ve gotten over the years.
-I dreaded them, but never thought much about them afterward.
-And then I think of the little girl and her brother who were covered in blisters from head to toe.
-Will there be vaccinations for children in Samantha’s lifetime?
-Maybe someday.
-And there’ll be more women doctors giving the vaccinations, too.
-Will Samantha be one of them?
-One thing’s for sure: I know she’ll find a way to help other people, just like she helped me today.
+I think of all the shots I’ve dreaded over the years without ever really thinking about what they did, and then of that little girl and her brother, blistered head to toe.
+Will children in Samantha’s time get vaccines eventually?
+Maybe someday, with more women doctors giving them, too.
+Will she be one?
+Either way, I know she’ll find a way to help people, just like she helped me today.